jdart/Spex/README.md

-# Spex 0.7.0
+# Spex 0.8.0

+## Warning: Starting with 0.8.0 Spex is much less opinionated and uses AIOM over the Minify Module.

 ## About Spex

 Spex is an asset and template management module for the [ProcessWire CMS/CMF](http://processwire.com/).

 This library was born out of a love of ProcessWire and the yucky feeling the use of a head.inc and foot.inc left in my mouth.
-The project makes use of [less.php](http://lessphp.gpeasy.com/), [less.js](http://lesscss.org/), [jQuery](http://jquery.com/), [modernizr](http://modernizr.com/), [Minify](https://code.google.com/p/minify/) and the ProcessWire [Minify Module](http://modules.processwire.com/modules/minify/).
+Spex uses [jQuery](http://jquery.com/) and the [AIOM+ Module](http://modules.processwire.com/modules/all-in-one-minify/).

 * [Information about the author](http://metricmarketing.ca/jonathan-dart)
 * [Information about Metric Marketing](http://metricmarketing.ca)